 The DHEC water quality monitoring stations listed in the Project Schedule table will be the focus of where sampling takes place.
 These locations were outlined in the SEP language of the City's Consent Decree and, therefore, mandated to be the sites of collection.
 No explanation was given as to why these sites were chosen, although it is assumed that since DHEC already had sites set up at these locations, it was more likely that they would be able to compare the data collected through this QAPP to the historical data on file.
-All samples that require analysis will be taken at the outfall of the station, with the exception of those that can be taken in the field by handheld devices and are not subject to the standards of a DHEC certified lab method.
+All samples will be collected and analyzed in accordance with the selected methodology and standards.